mcanouil/NACHO/cran-comments.md

   * Version: 0.6.0
       Check: dependencies in R code
       Result: NOTE
-          Namespaces in Imports field not imported from: ‘knitr’ ‘sessioninfo’
+          Namespaces in Imports field not imported from: 'knitr' 'sessioninfo'
           All declared Imports should be used.
     Flavors: **r-devel-linux-x86_64-fedora-clang**, **r-devel-linux-x86_64-fedora-gcc**, **r-patched-solaris-x86**